morissetcl/pry-byetypo/README.md

 # PRY-CYRANO

-Autocorrects typos in your Pry REPL.
+Autocorrects typos in your Pry console.

 This small Pry plugin captures exceptions that could be due to typos and deduces the correct command based on your database information.